 Ultra-pasteurized (UP) milk is heated to a minimum of 280° F and held for 2 seconds, while ultra-high temperature (UHT) milk is heated to temperatures between 275° and 300° F. Both of these methods use commercially sterile equipment to produce a shelf-stable product that does not require refrigeration before opening.
 The goal of using UP or UHT pasteurization is to extend the shelf life and create a shelf-stable product.

-None of Kalona SuperNatural products are pasteurized using UHT or UP.
+Kalona SuperNatural does not pasteurize any of its products using UHT or UP.

 How Do I Tell the Difference?